 The third stage was to sue in the Small Claims court.

-Although I had a strong case, I knew I only had a 50:50
+Although I thought I had a strong case, I knew I only had a 50:50 chance of success.

 And so it proved.